 All you have to do is plug it in and follow the instructions the app gives you.
 This is an excellent option if you don’t get along with technology very much but need your Wi-Fi everywhere.

-What is a WiFi Mesh System?
+What Is a Wi-Fi Mesh System?

-How is a Wi-Fi Mesh System Different from Wi-Fi Extenders?
+How Is a Wi-Fi Mesh System Different from Wi-Fi Extenders?

-Wi-Fi extenders boost your current Wi-Fi network, but with a Wi-Fi mesh system, a completely different Wi-Fi Network is created.
-You can control your Wi-Fi mesh through an easy to use app and therefore, can forget about that laborious admin page on your router.
+Wi-Fi extenders boost your current Wi-Fi network, but with a Wi-Fi mesh system, a completely different Wi-Fi network is created.
+You can control your Wi-Fi mesh through an easy-to-use app and, therefore, can forget about that laborious admin page on your router.

-Wi-Fi extenders can’t communicate with each other while Wi-Fi mesh devices can.
+Wi-Fi extenders can’t communicate with each other, while Wi-Fi mesh devices can.
 Unlike the Wi-Fi extenders that can only “talk” to the main router, Wi-Fi mesh devices can communicate with each other in any way that results in you getting the best possible coverage.

 Should You Switch to Wi-Fi Mesh?

-A Wi-Fi mesh network is easier to set up but should you switch?
+A Wi-Fi mesh network is easier to set up, but should you switch?
 Before you answer that question, there are some things you should consider.
 Wi-Fi mesh system hardware is more expensive.
-For example, with Wi-Fi expanders, you can get a set for around $300.
-With Wi-Fi mesh, three units would set you back $500 and you would also have to pay $200 for any additional devices.
-Does your house comes with a lot of dead corners that you really need a Wi-Fi mesh system?
-Can you just move your existing router, or yourself to another location with a better Wi-Fi coverage?
+For example, with Wi-Fi extenders, you can get a set for around $300, though some individual ones for smaller spaces are less than $100.
+If you’re more tech-savvy, you can even turn an old router into a repeater.